 For inhaled oils, you only need a small amount to create a big impact.
 Diffusers will use a bit more, but direct inhalation is up close and personal and only requires a couple of drops.
 Here are some of the methods you might use to inhale essential oils.

 - Diffusion – Good for blends intended to affect the entire room.
 Place as few as 2-3 and as many as 6-10 total drops in the diffuser or in a pot of simmering water and let it disperse throughout the room.
 The benefits should be lasting after the diffusion has ended; there is no need to run it continuously.
-Ideally for aromatherapy essential oils that are energizing, antimicrobial, promoting memory and focus, relaxing.
+Ideal for essential oils that are energizing, antimicrobial, promoting memory and focus, relaxing.
 Ex: citrus, lavender, rosemary.

 - Personal inhalation – Good for portable, direct inhalation for specific benefits to an individual.
 Fewer drops are needed due to the close proximity of use.
 Up to 20 drops of an essential oil blend can be used in a commercially made personal diffuser.
 Or consider jewelry style inhalers such as a piece of porous jewelry, a piece of cloth or handkerchief, or inhalers made of a wick of sorts placed in a glass tube.
 Place 1-2 drops of a single oil or a pre-prepared blend of oils on the jewelry inhaler, then hold it close to the nose and breathe in periodically.
-Ideally for personal benefit such as clear breathing, focus, anxiety, headaches, and stress relief.
+Ideal for personal benefit such as clear breathing, focus, anxiety, headaches, and stress relief.
 Ex: eucalyptus, bergamot, peppermint.

 - Steam inhalation – Technically also personal inhalation, “tenting” is more intensive and not very portable.
-When the aromatherapy essential oils need to be inhaled in greater concentration and affect the respiratory system more directly, 2-3 drops of a single oil or pre-prepared blend can be placed in a bowl of boiling water – usually warmed in and poured from a tea kettle.
+When the essential oils need to be inhaled in greater concentration and affect the respiratory system more directly, 2-3 drops of a single oil or pre-prepared blend can be placed in a bowl of boiling water – usually warmed in and poured from a tea kettle.
 Place a towel over your head and drape it over the bowl (forming a tent, of sorts), close your eyes, and breathe deeply.
 Avoid the more hot oils that would irritate mucous membranes.
 Ideal for clearing the nasal passages and respiratory system.
 Ex: eucalyptus, citrus, tea tree.

 - Sprays – Aromatic sprays have benefits of both inhalation and, in the case of antimicrobial oils, surface cleaning benefits.
 Combine 10-20 drops of a combination of oils to ½ oz 190 proof grain alcohol or the 91% isopropryl you can find in the store , then add ½ oz distilled water and shake to combine.
 Spritz in the air, on linens, or on clothes as desired.
-Ideally for air freshening, cleaning, antimicrobial purposes, body sprays, and even topical anti-inflammatory benefits and healing.
+Ideal for air freshening, cleaning, antimicrobial purposes, body sprays, and even topical anti-inflammatory benefits and healing.
 Ex: tea tree, lemon, thyme.

-Aromatherapy essential oils placed directly on the skin are able to sink in through the pores and then move through the body, creating both topical benefits as well as systemic.
+Essential oils placed directly on the skin are able to sink in through the pores and then move through the body, creating both topical benefits as well as systemic.
 While there is a time and a place for neat application, the smart way to apply oils topically is to first dilute them.
 Carrier oils are non-volatile oils and are not irritants, so essential oils can be blended into them first and then the mixture applied.